 When not working in bronze and metal Suzy is a talented fiber and soft-sculpture artist, with work exhibited in several galleries and theatrical productions.
 In her spare time she can usually be found reading, gardening, and learning to speak Ojibwe.

-Gemma is nonbinary and a member of the LGBTQ+ community.
-In their spare time, Gemma enjoys gardening and doing volunteer outreach work in science communication.
+Rowan is nonbinary and a member of the LGBTQ+ community.
+In their spare time, Rowan enjoys gardening and doing volunteer outreach work in science communication.

 Omega Artworks is a family owned business based out of Saint Paul, Minnesota.
 We aren’t a huge corporation, and we never will be.
 Everything is made entirely by hand in our small studio, and there are only three of us who work for the business.